Many or all companies we feature compensate us. Compensation and editorial

 Can you consolidate student loans in collections?

 To consolidate a federal student loan, you must make three consecutive payments or enroll in an income-driven repayment plan.
-The consolidation might lead to more manageable monthly payments.
+Consolidation might result in more manageable monthly payments.

 To consolidate private student loans, you might need to enlist a cosigner.
-After defaulting on your student loans, your credit score will take a hit.
-You might struggle to get approved for a debt consolidation loan.
+After defaulting on your student loans, your credit score will take a hit, and you might struggle to get approved for a debt consolidation loan.